Mortality and Cancer Risks, Which Pills to Avoid & Better Alternatives

-Acknowledgment: I have been fortunate that my research has been supported for over 35 years mainly by the U.S. National Institutes of Health (NIH) and the Department of Veterans Affairs.
+Acknowledgment: I have been fortunate that my research has been supported for over 40 years mainly by the U.S. National Institutes of Health (NIH) and the Department of Veterans Affairs.
 The Department of Psychiatry, the Sam and Rose Stein Institute for Research on Aging, and the Center for Chronobiology of the University of California, San Diego have also supported my research, as has the Weingart Foundation and the American Cancer Society.
-Some years ago my laboratory received research grants from the agencies of the U.S. Army and the Navy, and from 1966-1968, I was a US Air Force sleep researcher.
+Some years ago my laboratory received research grants from the agencies of the U.S. Army and the U.S. Navy, and from 1966-1968, I was a US Air Force sleep researcher.
 Recently, the Scripps Clinic Viterbi Family Sleep Center has been supporting some of my research, particularly the most recent study of mortality associated with hypnotics, assisted by the help of generous gifts from private donors.
-Ambulatory Monitoring, Inc. (the manufacturer of the Actillume and other actigraphs) and Minimitter-Respironics (makers of actigraphs), The Sunbox Company, Apollo Health (now part of Phillips), and Enviro-Med (which make bright light boxes) have supported our research, partly through joint research projects funded by the National Institutes of Health.
+Ambulatory Monitoring, Inc. (the manufacturer of the Actillume and other wrist actigraphs) and Minimitter-Respironics (makers of actigraphs); also, The Sunbox Company, Apollo Health (now part of Phillips), and Enviro-Med (which make bright light boxes) have supported our research, partly through joint research projects funded by the National Institutes of Health.
 In the 1970’s and 1980’s, I did sleeping pill studies with Hoffmann-La Roche and Upjohn and once consulted with Schering, but for years I have avoided accepting any fee from pharmaceutical manufacturers, so that I would be free to report this information.
 I also stopped accepting fees from tort lawyers or class-action attorneys.
 It is important that readers understand for whom an author works.
-Being supported largely by public funds, I am able to speak out for public interests.
+Being supported largely by public funds, I have felt responsible for explaining the research results in the public interest.
 I appreciate this opportunity.

 Endnotes for Chapter 11

-66. The American Academy of Sleep Medicine (AASM), a national accrediting body for sleep disorders centers and laboratories, lists more than 2,000 of its accredited centers and labs at its website sleepcenters.org, and provides patient education at its website yoursleep.aasmnet.org. [return]
+78. The American Academy of Sleep Medicine (AASM), a national accrediting body for sleep disorders centers and laboratories, lists more than 2,000 of its accredited centers and labs at its website sleepeducation.org/find-a-facility, and provides patient education at its website sleepeducation.org. [return]